-Oscar Delp: Georgia continues to feverishly recruit its top 2022 TE target
+Oscar Delp: Georgia continues its daily recruiting of its top 2022 TE target

 “I wanna wait until it is all normal,” he said.
 “But I mean if it goes through August like people are saying I will cut my list down to eight.
 But I’m not committing until I can get on those visits.
 Unless it gets extended again after August.
 Then I guess I will go out everywhere on my own.
 Just bite the bullet and just hope.
 Hope I made the right decision and pray about it.”

 He’s only been to see Auburn and Georgia on his own.
-Those are the two closest schools and he’s got a lot of friends at both of those schools.
+Those are the two closest schools and he’s got a lot of friends at those schools.

 Clemson also recently offered.
 That was big.

 “It is an honor getting an offer from them,” he said.
 “Just growing up and going to Clemson games with my grandpa.
 I mean he’s the biggest Clemson fan I know.
 We would always talk about this together when I was younger.
-Now it’s reality and the fact that they’ve offered three or four other tight ends and I’m one of them is crazy to me.
+Now it’s reality and the fact that they’ve offered only three or four other tight ends and I’m one of them is crazy to me.
 I mean it is just an honor.
 I’m excited.”

-If allowed to visit schools again, he said he’d need to visit Georgia, South Carolina, North Carolina, Michigan and then go out west and hit Southern Cal and some other schools out there.
+If allowed to visit schools again, he said he’d need to visit Georgia, South Carolina, North Carolina, Michigan and then go out west and hit Southern Cal and other schools out there.

 Delp said he has an aunt and uncle in California.
 Those two are USC fans, but they are not die-hards.
-That is actually more of the norm for a Pac-12 school there.
+That is actually more of the norm for a Pac-12 school.

 If everything comes together in April or May and he gets to take summer officials, look for him to commit during his senior season.
 That’s the best possible timing, he said.